 scene.
 It's a completely original component of today's bands and modern

-name "bass guitar" fool you either, the bass guitar is not actually
+"bass guitar" fool you either, the bass guitar is not actually derived from

 While electric guitars were developed from acoustic guitars, bass guitars were developed from the double bass instrument.
 They were originally known (and are still sometimes called) electrical bass instruments or the electric bass.

 The original double bass, or simply the bass, are the massive, classical instruments that have been around for several hundred years.
 They are played with the instrument resting on the ground, using a bow across the strings.

 The bass guitar is of course held with a strap on a musician's body and is played using one's fingers.
 As opposed to the back and forth of the bow on its predecessor and the strumming with a pick of an electrical guitar, the bass guitar is typically played with either plucking or slapping movements of the fingers.